quicwg/base-drafts/draft-ietf-quic-qpack.md

 ### Insert Without Name Reference

-An addition to the header table where both the header field name and the header field value are represented as string literals (see {{primitives}}) starts with the '01' two-bit pattern.
+An encoder adds an entry to the dynamic table where both the header field name and the header field value are represented as string literals (see
+{{primitives}}) using an instruction that starts with the '01' two-bit pattern.

 The name is represented as a 6-bit prefix string literal, while the value is represented as an 8-bit prefix string literal.